 Council is committed to revitalising and maintaining the 80-year-old Casino Civic Hall.
 The locally famous art deco hall will return to its former glory as Casino’s performing arts and culture hub.

-The first stage of the revitalisation project was completed in February 2019.
-Stage 1 has already received plenty of positive feedback with many event organisers eager to book the facilities for cultural events.
 Further development of Casino Civic Hall will increase opportunities to attract and support art and cultural activities and events in Casino, ensuring the beloved venue remains a central part of Casino’s social life.

 - Wall mounted fans